pexa-mhaddad/auto-merge-with-rulesets/README.md

 3. Enable Dependabot security updates and version updates
 4. Navigate to "Settings" > "Code and automation" > "Rulesets"
 5. Create two new rulesets using the JSON files in `.github/rulesets/`:
-   - Create a ruleset for Dependabot PRs using `dependabot-auto-merge.json`
+   - Create a ruleset for Dependabot PRs using `dependabot-auto-merge.json` (set to active)
-   - Create a ruleset for developer PRs using `developer-checks.json`
+   - Create a ruleset for developer PRs using `developer-checks.json` (can be enabled as needed)
 6. Configure the rulesets to apply to their respective PR types
 7. Wait for Dependabot to create PRs or trigger them manually
 8. Observe that:
    - Dependabot PRs only need to pass their ecosystem-specific checks
-   - Developer PRs need to pass all checks and get code review approval
+   - Developer PRs will run all checks defined in the workflow
-   - PRs that pass their respective checks are handled according to their ruleset
+   - Dependabot PRs that pass their checks will be automatically merged

 https://github.com/orgs/community/discussions/12395
 https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions#enabling-automerge-on-a-pull-request